+Refer to certificate policy identification requirements in Section 9.3.3.

 This extension MUST be present and SHOULD NOT be marked critical.

 certificatePolicies:policyIdentifier (Required)

 If the certificate is issued to a Subordinate CA that is not an Affiliate of the entity that controls the Root CA, then the set of policy identifiers MUST include a Policy Identifier, defined by the Subordinate CA, which indicates a Certificate Policy asserting the Subordinate CA's adherence to and compliance with these Requirements.